 The Hardware Cursor0 Resolution bit sets the pattern size and the color depth for the first hardware cursor.
-When HCOR is set ('1'), hardware cursor0 is set for a resolution of 64x64x4bpp.
-When HCOR is cleared ('0'), hardware cursor0 is set for a resolution of 32x32x16bpp.
+When HC0R is set ('1'), hardware cursor0 is set for a resolution of 64x64x4bpp.
+When HC0R is cleared ('0'), hardware cursor0 is set for a resolution of 32x32x16bpp.
 It may not be changed while the cursor is being displayed.
-To change the cursor's Resolution bit, first turn off the cursor by clearing the Hardware Cursor0 Enable bit, then change the cursor's resolution bit value, (re)write the cursor's Base Address register to load the new cursor pattern, and finally re-enable the cursors, wait for a vertical sync interrupt after clearing the Hardware Cursor0 Enable bit.
+To change the cursor's Resolution bit, first turn off the cursor by clearing the Hardware Cursor0 Enable bit, then change the cursor's resolution bit value, (re)write the cursor's Base Address register to load the new cursor pattern, and finally re-enable the cursors by setting the Hardware Cursor0 Enable bit.
+To avoid displaying corrupted cursors, wait for a vertical sync interrupt after clearing the Hardware Cursor0 Enable bit.